atakandll/Cosmic-Avoidence/README.md

 # Mobile game with new Input system
-first  basic mobile game will be on play store
+first  shooter mobile game will be on play store